Geeksltd/MSharp.Docs/Basics/VSIX.md

 ### Technical Note 1

-Some times it maybe take long time to show peeker with the C# context, it's completely depends on project size and system performance, because temporary C# (with name **IntellisenseTemp.cs**) file should be populate and create in the _M#_TEMP folder under the WebSite project,
+Some times it maybe take long time to show peeker with the C# context, it's completely depends on project size and system performance, because temporary C# (with name **IntellisenseTemp.cs**) file should be populate and create in the _M#_TEMP folder under the WebSite project

 ![Image](images/Intellisens6.jpeg)

 then Intellisense VSIX shows the code file in the peeker, so during generating file you can see a progress bar in top of displayed empty peeker.

 ![Image](images/Intellisens2.jpeg)

 ### Technical Note 2